 - Paper crafts

 If your Grandma Camp falls near a holiday, you'll have a chance to make something holiday-themed.
 I especially like these Valentine crafts and Christmas ornaments.
-Fall crafts can include Halloween or Thanksgiving themes.
+Fall crafts can include Halloween and Thanksgiving motifs, or for a more original theme, teach the grandchildren about the Day of the Dead.

 My grandchildren always enjoy treasure hunts, where one clue leads to the next until the final clue leads to a treat of some kind.
 I've devised some clues for outdoor treasure hunts and ones you can use if you have to move the treasure hunt indoors.